abarr/blog/posts/2021/02-04-fat-finger-input.md

 </form>
 ```

-I love working with Liveview and the more I use it the more I am impressed with its simplicity and efficency.
+I love working with Liveview, and the more I use it, the more I am impressed with its simplicity and efficiency.

 You can find the project code [here](https://github.com/abarr/fat_fingers)